willfindlay/honors-thesis/thesis/thesis.md

 From the perspective of a user, the eBPF workflow is surprisingly simple.
-Users can elect to write eBPF bytecode directly (not recommended) or use one of many front ends to write in higher level languages that are then used to generate the respective bytecode. bcc [@bcc] offers front ends for several languages including Python, Go, and C++; users write eBPF programs in C and interact with bcc's API in order to generate eBPF bytecode and submit it to the kernel.
+Users can elect to write eBPF bytecode directly (not recommended) or use one of many front ends to write in higher level languages that are then used to generate the respective bytecode.
+IOVisor's bcc [@bcc] offers bindings for several languages including Python, Go, and C++; users write eBPF programs in C and interact with bcc's API in order to generate eBPF bytecode and submit it to the kernel.